j-red/j-red.github.io/_posts/2022-06-15-nds-extractor.md

 * Apicula is under the 0BSD license (a Free Public License with no liabilities or restrictions)
 * Once the files are dumped, attempt to parse all of them as .dae files with
   * `apicula convert <TARGET DIR>/* <MODEL OUTPUT DIR>`

+## Tool development

+During this process, I also wrote several smaller scripts to help facilitate the organization/viewport performance across different scenes.
+As the ROM that I used had nearly 6000 models (each with their own materials, textures, and rigging information!), it was important that the viewport be performant.

+### NDS Importer

-* Then, target this new output dir in the blender addon and run!
+* To bring the `DAE` files into Blender, target this new output dir in the Blender importer script and run!
 Change the configuration settings for textures, etc., as you see fit
 * The script does several things, including:
   * Imports the model and renames it according to the apicula file that was extracted (important for organization instead of having hundreds of `Armature.001`s clogging up the scene)
   * Automatically links the input texture alpha to the materials in the viewport
   * Automatically enables transparency with Alpha Clip for both opaque and transparent surfaces
   * Automatically sets the texture interpolation to any of Blender's available options (I chose "Closest", meaning no interpolation, as the other options would make the pixel art less crisp.)
 * My script was tested on the game DragonQuest IX, a popular game that I remember fondly from my childhood.

-## Tool development

-During this process, I also wrote several smaller scripts to help facilitate the organization/viewport performance across different scenes.
-As the ROM that I used had nearly 6000 models (each with their own materials, textures, and rigging information!), it was important that the viewport be performant.

 ### Regular Expression Selection